npfernandes/ensemblify/README.md

     source /usr/local/gromacs/bin/GMXRC
     ```

-    environment variables that will allow Ensemblify to know where GROMACS is located will have already been added to your shell configuration file.
+    Environment variables that will allow Ensemblify to know where GROMACS is located will have already been added to your shell configuration file.

 </details>